--Each country in the world considers the longitude that passes almost through its middle as the standard Meridian.

--The local time at the longitude that passes through the middle of a country is known as the standard time.

--The time at the longitude that passes through the middle of a country is selected as the common time for the whole country.
+- -Each country in the world considers the longitude that passes almost through its middle as the standard Meridian. - -The local time at the longitude that passes through the middle of a country is known as the standard time. - -This time is selected as the common time for the whole country.